bbb0x/horizon4_livemap/README.md

 - Could experiment with a slight (user-modifyable) zoom which centers on the driver, as the map is quite large

 - Untested on Unix/Mac, but this program does not knowingly use Windows depended references.

+- Verify if incoming UDP data is FH4 data, and that only 1 endpoint sends that data.
+Random data coming in from that port might break the program.